 It was a comedy though and most often Will’s working class background ended up clashing in various humorous ways with the upper class world of the Banks family – Will’s uncle Phil (RIP James Avery) and aunt Vivian (both of them) and their children, Will’s cousins: Hilary, Carlton, and Ashley.

-#FunFact: The concept of the show is actually based on the life of music manager Benny Medina who had grown up poor in East Los Angeles but had his life changed when he befriended a rich white teenager, whose family lived in Beverly Hills and allowed Medina to live with them.
-But by that time the black character living with a white family concept had been done multiple times on TV (think Different Strokes, etc.), and Medina decided to change the rich white family to a rich black family, and the Banks’ were born.
+The concept of the show is actually based on the life of music manager Benny Medina.
+Medina had grown up poor in East Los Angeles but had his life changed when he befriended a rich white teenager.
+That family lived in Beverly Hills and allowed Medina to live with them.
+But by that time the black character living with a white family concept had been done multiple times on TV (think Different Strokes, etc.).
+So Medina decided to change the rich white family to a rich black family, and the Banks’ were born.

 If you enjoyed that look at a throwback TV classic.
 Check out more of our #CultureClassics: